 // Tyler Brown

 Off the Sideline Advisory Council member Tyler Brown knows first hand the benefit sports provide to kids.
 Growing up in Portland, he played sports at the local Boys and Girls Club until his family moved to Arkansas when he was 11.
 Without a similar program in Arkansas, he drifted away from sports, losing his sense of community and belonging in the process.
-This understanding of the key role sports play in youth development now inspires him every day in his role as the director of youth programs at the Regence Boys and Girls Club.
+This understanding of the key role sports play in youth development now inspires him every day in his recent role as the director of youth programs at the Regence Boys and Girls Club.
 And as a track and basketball coach, he understands that personal mentoring is equally important to athletic skills.
 Tyler also works to make sure the kids stay on track academically.
 He believes kids often see him as a neutral 'third party' they can confide in.
 "Coaching is my tool to help youth reach their goals.
 Every kid I coach won't play professional basketball, but the tools I give them will help them become professionals."
 Thank you, Tyler, for your dedication to Off the Sideline and to the youth of our community.

 Thanks for everything, my team won state cup and we're going to represent Oregon in regionals.
 All this would've never happened if it wasn't for your help.

 Last year, Cecelia received an Off the Sideline scholarship that enabled her to play on a formal soccer team for the first time.
 She immediately took to the sport and is now playing on the HB Lee Middle School team where she is a sixth grader.
 For her birthday this year, staff at Volunteers of America gifted her with her first soccer ball.